GuenterQuast/ppBilliard/README.md

 should should appear on the video screen.
 Make sure that the marks are evenly spaced, i.e. that no points are missing!
 Make sure that the colour tones of the two balls are clearly distinguishable.
 If necessary, adjust the brightness of the camera and the lighting conditions.
-Repeat the calibration if necessary.
+For simple illumination without disturbing shadows or reflections, a 30x15cm² LED panel has proven to be very suitable.

 To be sensitive to the objects only in the central area, the parameters `fxROI` and `fyROI` can be adjusted.
 The option `motionDetection: true`